aHaugl/OV_Orbit_BLE_Course/README.md

     pinctrl-names = "default", "sleep";
 };
 ```
 We're almost done and ready to test our motor now.
 As mentioned, the default pwm_led0 node is couled with LED1 (through `GPIO 13`), so for us to be able to use this pwm instance to drive our motor we need to select a GPIO that is free to use.
 The [User Guide for the nRF52840DK](https://infocenter.nordicsemi.com/pdf/nRF52840_DK_User_Guide_20201203.pdf), section 8.6 gives us some hints as to what may be a good candidate.
 Here you can see all the available ports and GPIO, whereas many of them are already connected to certain devices such as the LEDs and DK buttons.
 But every GPIO that does not have gray writing next to them is so called free purpose GPIO's and can be selected.
-I recommend that you for instance use GPIO 3 on port 0, i.e `P0.03`.
+I recommend that you for instance use GPIO 3 on port 0, i.e `P0.03` due to its close proximity to both VDD and GND which we also need.

 nRF52840DK Connectors |
 ------------ |